ggandor/leap.nvim/README.md

 ### Installation

-Use your preferred method or plugin manager.
+Use your preferred plugin manager.
 No extra steps needed besides defining keybindings - to use the defaults, call `require('leap').set_default_mappings()`.
 For alternative key mappings and arrangements, see `:h leap-mappings`.